20 of the Most Exciting and Badass New Cars of 2018

 Lotus Evora GT430 Sport

 British sports car already came in too many iterations to count prior to late 2017, but Lotus still decided to expand Evora’s lineup for the 2018 model year.
 The new Lotus Evora GT430 has thus received an even sportier sibling.
 As if 430 horsepower in a car weighing only 2,773 pounds wasn’t sporty enough.
 The Evora GT430 Sport drops conventional GT430’s rear wing and front splitter.
 That really messes up Evora’s downforce figures, but allows the top speed to rise to 196 mph.
-That, in turn, makes it the fastest and most powerful Lotus ever produced.
+That, in turn, makes it the fastest and most powerful Lotus ever produced, and easily one of the most exciting cars of the era.

 Chevrolet Corvette ZR1

 Recently revealed Corvette ZR1 is the most powerful ‘Vette ever produced.
 What will surely be in contention for the best new car of 2018, packs a whole of 755 horsepower and 715 lb-ft of torque thanks to something GM likes to call the LT5.
 The LT5 is actually nothing other than the 6.2L LT4 V8 with a 52% larger blower sitting atop of it.
 Chevy’s pride and joy will be available come springtime 2018, and it’ll start from $123,995.
-Quite a hefty price tag for a GM car, but the Corvette ZR1 is not your average GM car.
-Not when it can potentially reach 212 mph.
+Quite a hefty price tag for a GM car, but the Corvette ZR1 is not your average GM car – it’s one of the most badass cars ever.
+It can potentially reach 212 mph, after all.

 Koreans look out of place among all these Ferraris, Lamborghinis and Porsches, but you gotta hand it to them.
 They’ve earned their entry fair and square.
 Or rather the Stinger has.
 Kia‘s luxury sports sedan offers incredible value for money, starting from $41,450 and all.
 It comes with two choices of engines – one for efficiency and one for power.
 Efficient one develops 255 horsepower, while more powerful option yields 365 ponies.
 If you’re into specifics, former one is a turbocharged 2.0L inline four, while latter unit is a 3.3L twin-turbo V6.